JohnRicMerque/parallax-backgrounds/README.md

 # Parallax Backgrounds
-This is my implementation of parallax backgrounds from [Parallax in JavaScript Games](https://www.youtube.com/watch?v=Mg7ibYWhjPI&t=1s&ab_channel=Frankslaboratory) by frankz laboratory
+This is my implementation of parallax backgrounds from [Parallax in JavaScript Games](https://www.youtube.com/watch?v=Mg7ibYWhjPI&t=1s&ab_channel=Frankslaboratory) by frankz laboratory.
 Parallax effect gives the illusion of space in a 2d setting.
 The varrying animation speed makes the background feel as though some elements are far away, and some are near.